Rafael Davila

 Tenor

-Last season he performed Cavaradossi in Tosca with Opera Colorado, Calaf in Turandot for the Evansville Philharmonic, Don José in Carmen for Opera de Puerto Rico opposite Puerto Rican diva Ana Maria Martinez, and returned to the Metropolitan opera for productions of Tosca and Don Carlos.
-Recent engagements include his debut at the Metropolitan Opera as Don José in Carmen, Des Grieux in Puccini’s Manon Lescaut for San Francisco Opera, Liceu de Barcelona and Opera de Valencia, the world-premiere of Jimmy Lopez’s Bel Canto for the Lyric Opera of Chicago, Turridu in Cavalleria Rusticana and Canio in I Pagliacci at the Teatro San Carlo di Napoli and the Macerata Festival in Italy, Radames in Aida for Valencia, and his debut at the Mariinsky Theater in St. Petersburg in a Zarzuela Gala Concert.
+Most recently Rafi has performed Cavaradossi in Tosca with Opera Colorado, Calaf in Turandot for the Evansville Philharmonic, Don José in Carmen for Opera de Puerto Rico opposite Puerto Rican diva Ana Maria Martinez, and returned to the Metropolitan opera for productions of Tosca and Don Carlos.
+Engagements prior to that include his debut at the Metropolitan Opera as Don José in Carmen, Des Grieux in Puccini’s Manon Lescaut for San Francisco Opera, Liceu de Barcelona and Opera de Valencia, the world-premiere of Jimmy Lopez’s Bel Canto for the Lyric Opera of Chicago, Turridu in Cavalleria Rusticana and Canio in I Pagliacci at the Teatro San Carlo di Napoli and the Macerata Festival in Italy, Radames in Aida for Valencia, and his debut at the Mariinsky Theater in St. Petersburg in a Zarzuela Gala Concert.

 Other notable debuts include Pollione in Norma opposite Angela Meade and Dolora Zajick for Washington National Opera, Ismaele in Nabucco for Opera de Bilbao Dick Johnson in La Fanciulla del West for Minnesota Opera, Don Alvaro in La Forza del Destino and the title role in Don Carlo for Washington National Opera, Calaf in Turandot for Opera de Puerto Rico, Lyric Opera of Chicago (cover), Manrico in Il Trovatore for Lyric Opera of Kansas City, Riccardo in Un Ballo in Maschera with Florida Grand Opera, and Rodolfo in Puccini’s La Boheme for Reisopera.
 He has sung the title role in Verdi’s Otello for Sarasota Opera, and Opera de Puerto Rico.
 Since his Metropolitan Opera debut as Don José, he has joined the company for productions of Aida, Luisa Miller, Tosca, Don Carlos, and Nabucco.